su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 For activating the composition-dependent model, the fluid model must be chosen as `FLUID_MODEL= FLUID_MIXTURE`.
 It must be noted that this model is only compatible with `INC_DENSITY_MODEL= VARIABLE`.
 Otherwise, an error will be shown at run-time.

 For incompressible flows, a low-mach Number approximation allows to decompose the pressure into dynamics and thermodynamics (operating) pressure (see [Theory]/docs_v7/Theory/).
 The operating pressure is used for computing the mixture density using the Ideal gas law.
-The thermodynamic pressure might strongly affects the density at the inlets causing unphysical results.
-Therefore, the thermodynamic pressure must be provided for the user for the `FLUID_MIXTURE` model and it is not longer computed from the free-stream conditions as it is done in the other fluid models.
+The thermodynamic pressure might strongly affect the density at the inlets causing unphysical results.
+Therefore, the thermodynamic pressure must be provided for the user for the `FLUID_MIXTURE` model and, it is not longer computed from the free-stream conditions as it is done in the other fluid models.
 As in mixing and combustion processes, the operating pressure is often assumed as 101325 pa, then this is the default value considered inside SU2 if the thermodynamics pressure is not given in the .cfg file.
 The thermodynamics pressure is given in the .cfg file as follow: `THERMODYNAMIC_PRESSURE= 101325.0`.

 Subsequently, The molecular weights and Heat capacities at constant pressure must be provided as a list as follow: `MOLECULAR_WEIGHT= W_1, W_2,...., W_N` ,  `SPECIFIC_HEAT_CP = Cp_1, Cp_2,..., Cp_N`.
 The length of the list must match the number of the N species in the mixture.
 Moreover, the mean molecular weight is computed as a mole fraction average and the mixture heat capacity is computed as a mass fraction average.
 For more information, please see $^{1},^{3}$.